NPellet/lambda-wrappers/README.md

 Lambda's are a great tool, but they're pretty raw.
 For example, it'd be pretty useful to:

-- wrap the handlers with Sentry (you could also use a lambda layer for that)
+- Wrap the handlers with Sentry (you could also use a lambda layer for that)
 - Sanitize API Gateway's responses and SQS failed batch items
 - Pre-fetch a bunch of secrets from the secret manager (do not put secrets in the env variables !)
 - Have static type safety as well as runtime payload validation